Mikko Rantanen: Early career

 Rantanen made his professional Finnish SM-liiga debut as a 16-year-old playing with HC TPS during the 2012–13 season.
 Rantanen had played with TPS from a youth of 14-years old at the under-16 level.
 In 15 games he recorded three points (two goals and one assist).

 Entering the 2014–15 season as the only 17-year-old to play in his third year with TPS, Rantanen signed a two-year extension to remain with the Liiga outfit on 9 October 2014.
-Through using his big frame and physical play, Rantanen recorded a career-high 9 goals and 28 points in 56 games, also serving as an alternate captain.
-He also featured for TPS junior club in the post-season recording 14 points in 7 contests to help capture the championship and was given Best Player honours for his efforts.
+Through using his big frame and physical play, Rantanen recorded a career-high nine goals and 28 points in 56 games, also serving as an alternate captain.
+He also featured for TPS junior club in the postseason recording 14 points in 7 contests to help capture the championship and was given Best Player honours for his efforts.

-In his National Hockey League (NHL) draft eligible year, Rantanen was rated as the top European skater at season's end.
-He was taken tenth overall by the Colorado Avalanche at the 2015 NHL Entry Draft on 26 June 2015.
+In his National Hockey League (NHL) draft-eligible year, Rantanen was rated as the top European skater at season's end.
+He was taken tenth overall by the Colorado Avalanche at the 2015 NHL entry draft on 26 June 2015.

-Colorado Avalanche
+Colorado Avalanche (2015–2025)

 On 13 July 2015, Rantanen signed a three-year, entry-level contract with the Avalanche.
-After attending his first Avalanche training camp, and impressing in the pre-season, Rantanen was announced to have made the opening night roster for the 2015–16 season as an 18-year old on 6 October 2015.
+After attending his first Avalanche training camp, and impressing in the preseason, Rantanen was announced to have made the opening night roster for the 2015–16 season as an 18-year-old on 6 October 2015.
 On 8 October 2015, he made his NHL debut to open the season with the Avalanche in a 5–4 defeat to the Minnesota Wild.
 He was used in a depth role and played limited minutes over six scoreless games with Colorado before being sent to the team's American Hockey League (AHL) affiliate, the San Antonio Rampage, on 22 October 2015.

 In his AHL debut, Rantanen contributed with his first goal and assist in North America during a 5–1 victory over the Stockton Heat on 24 October 2015.
 He continued his scoring pace with the Rampage, leading the club in all offensive categories before he was selected to the AHL All-Star Game as the second-youngest participant in the event's modern history.
-After receiving a three-game recall to the Avalanche, Rantanen was returned to complete the season with San Antonio, becoming just the seventh teenager to reach the 60-point mark, doing so in just 52 games.
+After receiving a three game recall to the Avalanche, Rantanen was returned to complete the season with San Antonio, becoming just the seventh teenager to reach the 60-point mark, doing so in just 52 games.
 In finishing sixth in overall scoring, he earned a selection to the Second All-Star Team and shared the Dudley "Red" Garrett Memorial Award alongside Frank Vatrano as the AHL's rookie of the year.

 On 11 November 2016, Rantanen scored his first NHL goal 1:03 into the second period in a game against the Winnipeg Jets.
 The Avalanche would go on to win 3–2 in overtime.
-He recorded his first NHL hat-trick on 8 February 2017 in a 4–0 win over the Montreal Canadiens.
+He recorded his first NHL hat trick on 8 February 2017 in a 4–0 win over the Montreal Canadiens.